Twist-3 Contributions in Semi-Inclusive DIS in the Target Fragmentation Region: The hadronic tensor results up to twist-3

 Here we have suppressed the gauge links for brevity in Eq.~(\ref{eq:MF}).
 Besides the partonic momentum fractions, the fracture matrices also depend on the momentum of the observed hadron~($\xi_h$, $P_{h\perp}$) and the spin vector of the target, which are not shown explicitly in the arguments.
 With the above notations, the hadronic tensor can be written as

 It is obvious that only the chirality-even parts of the fracture matrices will contribute to the hadronic tensor.
-We discuss the parameterization of these fracture matrices in the next subsection.
+We discuss the parametrization of these fracture matrices in the next subsection.